ndurbala27/python-postgresql/README.md

-learning how to interact python and postgresql
+learning how to interact with python and postgresql